pirelaurent/map_list_dot/README.md

 squad.activities = {};     // add also an empty map 'activities' at first level
 print(squad);              // {members: [], activities: {}}
 ```
-Note : it is not possible to create unknown data on several levels in one call : *squad.person.name = "zaza"*
-( an unknown is created only when there is an assignment.
-Previous could be done by *squad.person ={"name":"zaza"}*

 ##### create simple data
 Any new name at a map level will create the data if it not exists ( and replace it if it exists)
 ``` dart